Copyright © The Charity Service 2022

 The Charity Service manages a range of charitable grant-making funds.
 Whilst we proactively search and select charities for many of these funds, we also operate some open access grant programmes.
 Details of grant programmes currently open for applications are provided below.

-Funding for registered charities, community groups and voluntary organisations working in Greater Manchester to prevent homelessness, reduce social isolation or support for vulnerable families & children.
+Funding for registered charities, constituted community groups and voluntary organisations working in Greater Manchester to prevent homelessness, reduce social isolation or support for vulnerable families & children.

 Funding for individuals or organisations to support the costs of respite care and support (including but not limited to the provision of holidays) for the benefit of children and young people.